The Ever-Shifting Code

 Increase in Adoption of Energy Codes

 Because politicians are making the curb of energy consumption a central part of their political platform to help decarbonize the country, more states are adopting energy codes.
-As of May 2019, almost all 50 states have adopted an energy code of some kind.
+As of 2024, most states have adopted a standardized energy code.

 ASHRAE 90.1 is the primary code with the greatest impact on glass and glazing.
 This organization sets the standard for performance and sustainability.